algorand-devrel/demo-zk/README.md

 Demo ZK
 -------

-*Warning* : This is a demo project, it is not intended to be used in production.
+:warning: This is a demo project, it is not intended to be used in production.

-This project is a demo of a ZK application.
-It is a simple application that allows you to verify the validity of a proof generated using the groth16 scheme.
+This project is a demo of a simple ZK application that allows verifying a proof generated using the groth16 scheme.

 ## Use